rzn-example-classroom/tutorial/README.md

 6. **It is strongly recommended to set repository visibility to private.** This will prevent students from being able to view other students' repositories unless it is a group assignment and they are on the same team.
 7. For most assignments, granting students admin rights to their repository is unnecessary.
 [More information about admin privileges can be found here](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).
 8. **It is strongly recommended to provide students with starter code** via a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) from your classroom organization (unless your assignment requires students to build the project from scratch).
 To do so, follow the instructions on [this page](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
 Once created, you can select the new template repository as the starter code for your assignment.
 Student repositories will be initialized with a clone of the template repository.
 This is an easy way to distribute files to all students working on an assignment.
 9. You can optionally add a supported editor such as Visual Studio Code.
-This adds a button to the README (and assignment confirmation page) that opens VSCode, installs the GitHub Classroom extension, and configures the assignment locally.
+This adds a button to the `README` (and assignment confirmation page) that opens VSCode, installs the GitHub Classroom extension, and configures the assignment locally.
 Students may have to sign into GitHub.
 	- Note: I wasn't quite able to get this to work - YMMV.
-10. Finally, you can add automatic grading tests using GitHub Actions, or enable pull requests for feedback if desired.
-The former option allows far easier grading as GitHub Classroom will tell you if a submission has passed or failed tests, while the latter option allows better feedback options.
-Feedback could also be provided via an issue raised on the repository.
+10. You can add automatic grading tests using GitHub Actions, which allows far easier grading, as GitHub Classroom will tell you if a submission has passed or failed tests.
+11. **It is strongly recommended** to enable pull requests for feedback.
+This makes it very easy for instructors or TAs to provide feedback on a repository, as GitHub Classroom provides a direct link to the PR from the assignment dashboard.
+The PR can also be easily found from the repository (on the student side).
+	- Alternatively, feedback could be provided via an issue raised on the repository, but requires further manual intervention, whereas the PR creation is mostly automatic.

+#### Introductory assignments
+It is strongly recommended to introduce students gradually to the Git, GitHub, and GitHub Classroom ecosystem.
+Thus, it is a good idea to provide a simple introductory assignment related to the class syllabus or Git/GitHub fundamentals.
+[This introduction to Git and GitHub is recommended](https://github.com/rzn-example-classroom/git-and-github-intro).
+It is based upon [GitHub Education's official GitHub starter course](https://github.com/education/github-starter-course), but is tailored more specifically towards student use alongside GitHub Classroom, and also focuses more on the differences between Git and GitHub.

-#### Using the example assignment
+##### Using the example assignment
-GitHub Classroom also provides a starter assignment for Git and GitHub fundamentals - if your students have little to no experience with either, this can be a useful first assignment to get them used to the ecosystem.
+The official course is also available as an example assignment in GitHub Classroom if you have not yet created any other assignments.
 The steps are a subset of those for creating your own assignment as in the previous subsection, with most of the same primary features.
-This assignment can be created directly from GitHub Classroom when you have not created any other assignments.
-Alternatively, it can be forked from `education/github-starter-course` at any time.
-Simply create an assignment as normal, but search for and use the aforementioned repository as the starter code.
+If you wish to use this repository as the template code for a subsequent assignment, simply search for `education/github-starter-course` when setting the assignment starter code.

 #### Group assignments
 - You can set a name for the set of teams that will be created which will allow you to reuse these groups for multiple assignments or throughout a semester.
 	- You can also optionally set a maximum number of group members and/or teams.
-- Note that teams are created as part of the organization housing the classroom - so unique names are a good idea if you intend to have different teams for each assignment.
+- Note that teams are created as part of the organization housing the classroom.
+Thus, **unique names for each team for each assignment are strongly recommended.**
 - **Teams can only be created by a student who is accepting the assignment.** Thus, the easiest way to create a team is to separately assign students to a team with a given name (ex.
 Team 1), and inform them that the first student to accept the assignment on their team should create the team with the assigned name.
 Additional team members can then find and join their team by name.
 	- Alternatively, instructors or TAs can create a team by adding themselves to the student roster and accepting the assignment.
 This can be repeated by removing themselves from the team and re-visiting the assignment link.
 However, this can be tedious with multiple teams, so it's best to stick with the first method.
 - Instructors and TAs *are* able to add and remove members of existing teams by clicking on the team name link on the page for the assignment, or visiting the "Teams" tab on the organization page.